 Alternately, some people keep the collar with ID on all the time instead of switching their dog’s ID back and forth between the collar and harness.

 They just put the harness on in addition when needed.

 Either way, make sure your Dachshund’s ID tags are always up to date with your current phone number and address.

-While choosing to walk your Dachshund on a collar or harness is a personal preference, hopefully I’ve given you good reason to go with a harness.
+While choosing to walk your Dachshund on a collar or harness is a personal preference, hopefully I’ve given you good reason to go with a harness as your first choice.

 If you use one that restricts your dog’s natural gait, you may be doing more harm than good when it comes to increasing the risk of orthopedic injury.

 And, remember, even if you use a harness for walking your dog, you will still want to keep a collar on hand.

 There may be times you need it like attaching ID to your dog when they’re not wearing their harness or during an exam that requires the vet get an unobstructed view of your dog’s back and shoulders.

 Hi, I’m Jessica.
 I’ve been studying the Dachshund breed since 2007, owned 3 of my own, and shared in the lives of thousands of others through their owner’s stories.
 When I’m not sharing what I know on this blog, you can find me hiking, camping, and traveling with my adventurous wiener dogs.